jcathalina/drugex-plus-r/README.md

 #### Mamba
 Mamba is a drop-in replacement for conda, it's much faster at resolving environments and is recommended.
 You can install it by running `conda install -c conda-forge mamba`.
+In case you want to use this from the start, replace `conda` with `mamba` in the instructions above.

 # Data Version Control (DVC)
 This project uses DVC to version control large data files and trained models on [DagsHub](https://dagshub.com/naisuu/drugex-plus-r).